AllYourBot/hostedgpt/README.md

 1. Click Fork > Create New Fork at the top of this repository
 2. Create an account on Render.com and login.
 If you are new to Render, you may be prompted to add a credit card to your account.
 However, you will be on their free plan by default unless you choose to upgrade.
-3. View your newly created fork within github.com and click the button below:
+3. View your newly created fork within github.com and click the button below (be sure you're viewing your fork of this repo before clicking):

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)